getgauge/docs.gauge.org/writing-specifications.rst

 Test execution hooks can be used to run arbitrary test code at different levels during the test suite execution.

+.. cssclass:: dynamic-content java

     By default, Gauge clears the state after each scenario so that new objects are created for next scenario execution.

+    You can configure the level at which Gauge clears the in-memory objects by using the ``java.properties`` file.

+    For more information about configuring the appropriate environment variable in the ``java.properties`` file, see :ref:`language_config`.

+.. cssclass:: dynamic-content csharp

+    By default, Gauge clears the state after each scenario so that new objects are created for next scenario execution.

-You can configure the level at which Gauge clears the in-memory objects by using the ``default.properties`` file.
+    You can configure the level at which Gauge clears the in-memory objects by using the ``csharp.properties`` file.

-For more information about configuring the appropriate environment variable in the ``default.properties`` file, see :ref:`local_configuration_Gauge`.
+    For more information about configuring the appropriate environment variable in the ``csharp.properties`` file, see :ref:`language_config`.

 Implementation
 ~~~~~~~~~~~~~~